charlax/professional-programming/README.md

   - Memorizing organized your knowledge
   - It stays with you
 - [Celebrate tiny learning milestones](https://jvns.ca/blog/2022/03/13/celebrate-tiny-learning-milestones/), Julia Evans.
-  - Keep a brag document
+  - Keep a brag document ([Get your work recognized: write a brag document](https://jvns.ca/blog/brag-documents/))
   - You can do a lot "by accident"
   - Fixing a bug can be milestone
 - [Why writing by hand is still the best way to retain information](https://stackoverflow.blog/2022/11/23/why-writing-by-hand-is-still-the-best-way-to-retain-information/), StackOverflow